 The Maximum Weight Per Pallet for Plastic Pallets Is Consistent

 In contrast to their wood competitors, plastic pallets are quite literally engineered at a molecular level out of a non-absorbent material that is resistant to water and microbes.
 The most obvious result of this is that plastic pallets have a longer useful lifespan and do not degrade.
 This consistency translates into a more precise maximum weight per pallet that doesn’t change over the course of the pallet’s lifespan.
 A firm, accurate maximum loading capacity for each scenario allows logistics planners to calculate a load without a built-in safety margin to allow for uncertainty about the pallet.
 In the case of most supply chains, this means that a plastic pallet can be loaded to as close to the 2,800-pound racking limit as carton dimensions and individual package weight allows if product weight is evenly distributed.
 As a result, plastic pallets can generally hold extra cartons, and in some cases even extra layers of product.
 And since plastic pallets can hold more weight in a dynamic or static scenario than wood pallets, they are more versatile overall, such as in cases where loaded pallets are not racked.

 Plastic pallets offer a significant reduction to your TCOB that pays off over time.

 Plastic pallets are also lighter than wood block pallets and save weight across an entire load.
-While wood block pallets weigh up to 80 pounds per pallet depending on their build and the moisture content of the wood, high-quality plastic pallets weigh in at less than 50 pounds every time.
+While wood block pallets weigh up to 75 pounds per pallet depending on their build and the moisture content of the wood, high-quality plastic pallets weigh in around 50 pounds every time.
 The light and consistent weight of plastic pallets allows each trailer to be loaded closer to its maximum weight capacity.
 Over the long term, this can actually save on the number of trips needed to fulfill your orders.
 As a result, plastic pallets offer a significant reduction to your TCOB that pays off over time.
 Their consistent and reliable strength enables logistics personnel to more accurately calculate and load to the maximum weight per pallet every time.